odinuv/web/en/apv/articles/security/sql-injection.md

     https://banking.insecure-app.com/account/balance?filter=savings';#

-Which will result in following SQL query, which gets account balances for **all** accounts in the database, this is SQL query after variable substitution:
+Which will result in following SQL query, that gets account balances for **all** accounts in the database.
+This is the SQL query after variable substitution:

     SELECT account_name, balance FROM bank_account WHERE type = 'savings';# AND owner = '123'